The Infinity Concerto: Synopsis

 He comes to a golden valley where there is a beautiful palace, inhabited by a man named Lin Piao Tai.
 It turns out that he is a Spryggla, neither human nor Sidhe, one of the few remaining of the many races that existed long ago, before the Human Sidhe war.
 The Spryggla were skilled architects.
 Lin Piao tells Michael a lot about the past, and how first the Sidhe, then the human factions lost in the ancestral magical war, the former losing their souls, the latter being turned into mice, being forced to gain back their original shapes and intelligence over the eons.
 Following the war the Sidhe left Earth for the stars, only to fight strange and perplexing wars with the alien intelligence they found here.
 When the battered Sidhe survivors returned to Earth, they found humans back in their original shape but at a primitive state of development.
-For a time they established their rule over the humans, leading to the first Breed to be born - among them the Crane Women - but then most of them left when Adonna, their most powerful mage, created the extradimensional world of Sidhedark for them.
+For a time they established their rule over the humans, leading to the first Breeds to be born - among them the Crane Women - but then most of them left when Adonna, their most powerful mage, created the extradimensional world of Sidhedark for them.

 Lin Piao is very excited that Michael has a book containing the poem "Kubla Khan", because it is the first part of a Song of Power, and that a Sidhe faction had him build another part of the same Song architecturally on Earth for the mongol leader himself.
 The valley that Lin Piao Tai lives in is also his prison, however, due to his failure to properly deliver the song to the Khan, and Michael begins to suspect that Lin Piao won't let him leave either.
 Moreover, the Sidhe have crippled Lin Piao Tai's magic with a weakness: the color blue is his undoing, and a blue flower that Michael had earlier pressed into the book falls out from between the pages, setting off a magical chain reaction that destroys the Spryggla's creations and turns him to stone.